 - Covering misshapen teeth

 Patients sometimes wonder why Dr. DeStefano doesn’t offer cosmetic resin veneers.
 He uses only porcelain because of its high strength, hardness, durability, glassiness, translucence, and high resistance to staining.
-He believes porcelain closely resembles the look of natural tooth enamel in the way it reflects and absorbs light.
+Dr. DeStefano also prefers the way porcelain closely resembles the look of natural tooth enamel in the way it reflects and absorbs light.
 Additionally, veneers typically cost less than crowns.

-Having porcelain veneers placed onto your teeth takes two appointments with Dr. DeStefano.
-At your first appointment, your teeth are prepared for the veneers.
-We begin with a thorough cleaning, and if your tooth enamel is stained from items such as coffee we may recommend whitening first to get your enamel back to its original color.
+Receiving porcelain veneers takes two appointments with Dr. DeStefano.
+At your first appointment, our staff will prepare your teeth for the veneers.
+We begin with a thorough cleaning, and if you have enamel staining we may recommend whitening first to get your enamel back to its original color.
 Dr. DeStefano then uses a shade guide to match the veneer color to your natural tooth color.

-The teeth then are prepared for the veneers.
-This involves shaving off a tiny fraction of the front enamel (from 0.3 mm to 0.5 mm) on each tooth receiving a veneer.
+Then, the teeth are prepared for the veneers.
+This involves shaving off a tiny fraction of the front enamel on each tooth receiving a veneer.
 This is necessary to make room for the veneer on the tooth front.
 When this preparation is complete, Dr. DeStefano takes impressions of your teeth and they are sent to the dental lab for fabrication of your veneers.
-This takes from one to two weeks, and in the interim we place temporary veneers onto your teeth.
+This takes from one to two weeks, and in the interim, we place temporary veneers onto your teeth.

 When your custom-made veneers arrive at our office, you return for your second appointment.
 Dr. DeStefano checks each veneer for fit and color match.
 It may be necessary to shave off a minute bit here or there.
 Once both you and Dr. DeStefano are satisfied with their appearance, the veneers are permanently cemented onto your teeth.